How to Submit a Film

 Even if your film becomes available on IndieFlix, or third party platforms, it doesn’t mean you will automatically start making money.
 Getting your film onto these platforms is just the first step.
 You have to help drive traffic and get people to watch your film.
 This is why building an audience is so important.
 Download our marketing packet to help you market your film.

 With IndieFlix, filmmakers are not locked in and are always free to explore other outlets.
-You may also choose to opt out of any of our main revenue sources at anytime.
+You may also choose to opt out of any of the third party platform consideration.

 The Money Part